 Funeral Services are scheduled for 11:00 am, Friday, October 25, 2019 at Integrity Chapel with David Martin, officiating.
 Interment will follow at Westlawn Cemetery.
 Services are under the direction of Integrity Funeral Service.

 In addition to his parents, Felix was preceded in death by his older siblings, Frank Adamo and Filipa Doctorman, as well as his wife, Agnes, whom he now joins in rest and in peace.

-To send flowers to Felix's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felix Adamo, please visit our floral store.